DawallAZllon91/kotlin-web-site/docs/topics/tour/kotlin-tour-collections.md

 You can see in the previous example that because sets only contain unique elements, the duplicate `"cherry"` item is dropped.

-> To prevent unwanted modifications, you can create a read-only view of a mutable set by assigning it to a `Set`
+> To prevent unwanted modifications, you can create a read-only view of a mutable set by assigning it to a `Set`:
 > ```kotlin
 >     val fruit: MutableSet<String> = mutableSetOf("apple", "banana", "cherry", "cherry")
 >     val fruitLocked: Set<String> = fruit